 - 1. Select File> Close All from the menu to close any open plans. - 2.
 Select File> New Plan to open a new plan.
 In the Create New Plan dialog, select the Default Style template. - 3.
-Select File> Save from the menu, save the file to an easy to find location, such as Documents, and give the plan a short, descriptive name like Dormer Tutorial.

-- 4. Select Build> Wall> Straight Exterior Wall and draw a rectangular floor plan, 40 feet by 30 feet, in a clockwise direction. - 5.
-Click the Fill Window Building Only ! button to zoom in on the house.
+Select File> Save from the menu, save the file to an easy to find location, such as Documents, and give the plan a short, descriptive name like Dormer Tutorial. - 4.
+Select Build> Wall> Straight Exterior Wall and draw a rectangular floor plan, 40 feet by 30 feet, in a clockwise direction.

 - 6. As in the Gable Roofs example, specify the left and right vertical walls as Full Gable Walls.
-See "To set a wall's roof directives" on page 59. - 7.
+See "To set a wall's roof directives" on page 3. - 7.
 Select Build> Floor> Build New Floor ... - 8.
 Choose the Derive new 2nd floor plan from 1st floor plan option in the New Floor dialog and click OK.
 In the Floor 2 Defaults dialog, which opens next, click OK without making any changes. - 9.
 Select Build> Roof> Build Roof to open the Build Roof dialog.
 On the Roof panel, change the Pitch to 12 in 12, and click OK.